The Ultimate Beginners Guide To Vape Batteries

 To start vaping safely, it’s best to ensure that you fully understand a few basic electrical facts.
 You’ve no doubt have heard of volts, amps and ohms before, but how do they work in terms of vaping exactly?
 Let’s quickly delve into the science behind it all:

-Otherwise known as a capacity rating, mAh is a measurement of milliampere-hour, which translates to the amount of energy a battery can deliver within the time frame of one hour.
+- mAh Capacity Rating This is otherwise known as a capacity rating. mAh is a measurement of milliampere-hour, which translates to the amount of energy a battery can deliver within the time frame of one hour.
 For instance, a 1000mAh battery would be able to output one amp of power for an hour before it becomes fully drained.

 What is Ohm’s Law?